nicklaustrup/dungeonchat/functions/README.md

 ## Performance

 ### Optimization Tips
+1. Use caching when it makes sense to
-1. Use async/await properly
+2. Use async/await properly
-2. Batch Firestore operations
+3. Batch Firestore operations
-3. Minimize cold starts with global variables
+4. Minimize cold starts with global variables
-4. Use appropriate memory allocation
+5. Use appropriate memory allocation
-5. Implement timeouts for long operations
+6. Implement timeouts for long operations

 ### Limits
 - Max execution time: 540 seconds (9 minutes)